RHIT-CSSE/csse220/Homework/HWLinearLightsOut/README.md

 - You may work with a single classmate of your choosing on this part
-- You may sit together while you work and discuss ideas and code freely, but each person must type and upload their own files to the Moodle assignment's dropbox
+- You may sit together while you work and discuss ideas and code freely, but each person must type and upload their own files to the assignment's dropbox
 - We highly recommend that you seek out a partner to collaborate on this part of the assignment
 <br> -- Why?
 Because you will be working on a multi-week project with at least 1 partner toward the end of this quarter.
 Now is a good time to find someone you can work with
 - If you do work together, each partner must identify the other in a comment at the top of your program